Skidmeister/dr_med/README.md

 ## Visualisations
 Furthermore, all my plots used in the thesis are done with use of python in particular with matplotlib library.
+The script is the `Dr_med_figures.ipynb` file, while the figures created are all the `.png` files.

 # Thesis